 A workplace injury should be reported right away or at the soonest time possible to your employer or immediate supervisor.
 Make sure that your employer files a report for your injury.
 Ensure the accuracy of such report and provide yourself with a copy for your own records.
 Not reporting right away may result to difficulty in getting benefits.

 Cooperate with any requests that your insurance company will require from you.
 If they ask that you consult a physician for examination, go and have yourself checked.
 This will erase any doubts for your refusal not to be examined by a doctor.

 Lastly, the employee should act responsibly after an injury.
-According to the website of the Law Offices of Yvonne M. Fraser, insurance companies will be keeping their eyes on you if you have sustained an injury already.
+Insurance companies will be keeping their eyes on you if you have sustained an injury already.
 They will know if you have faked an injury or exaggerated it.